Occupants able to return to Atlantic City rooming house

 Disaster Program Specialist for the South Jersey Red Cross Jim Eden said electricity was restored to the building Thursday, allowing occupants to return.

 Residents cycled in and out of the rooming house Friday.
-When asked to speak, the manager said, "No, I'm good."
+When asked to speak, the building manager, only identified as Tom, said, "No, I'm good."

 Two occupants, one leaning from a window on the top floor, said their rooms are adjacent to where the fire started — the room of a woman who had moved in just a half hour before.